srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

-    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --break-on-reject               Stop the download process when encountering a file that has been filtered out --break-per-input               Alters --max-downloads, --break-on-existing,
+    --max-downloads NUMBER          Abort after downloading NUMBER files --break-on-existing             Stop the download process when encountering a file that is in the archive --no-break-on-existing          Do not stop the download process when encountering a file that is in the archive (default)
+    --break-per-input               Alters --max-downloads, --break-on-existing,
-                                    --break-on-reject, and autonumber to reset
+                                    --break-match-filter, and autonumber to
-                                    per input URL
+                                    reset per input URL
     --no-break-per-input            --break-on-existing and similar options
                                     terminates the entire download queue
     --skip-playlist-after-errors N  Number of allowed failures until the rest of